BIPLANES and BLERIOT

 Piano wire, Doweling, Wire U/C with axles, Bunjee elastic, Hinges, Plastic sheet, Scale wheels,

-Rigging wire, Forkends, Control cable, Silver solder & flux, Eyelets, Bolts, Screws.
+Rigging wire, Forkends, Silver solder & flux, Eyelets, Bolts, Screws.

 PLANS can be bought seperately.